atom/flight-manual.atom.io/content/using-atom/sections/writing-in-atom.md

 ---
 ### Writing in Atom

 Though it is probably most common to use Atom to write software code, Atom can also be used to write prose quite effectively.
-Most often this is done in some sort of markup language such as Asciidoc or [Markdown](https://help.github.com/articles/about-writing-and-formatting-on-github/) (which this manual is written in).
+Most often this is done in some sort of markup language such as Asciidoc or [Markdown](https://help.github.com/articles/about-writing-and-formatting-on-github/) (in which this manual is written).
 Here we'll quickly cover a few of the tools Atom provides for helping you write prose.

 In these docs, we'll concentrate on writing in Markdown; however, other prose markup languages like Asciidoc have packages that provide similar functionality.

 #### Spell Checking

-If you're working in text (which includes plain text files, GitHub markdown and Git commit messages by default), Atom will automatically try to check your spelling.
+If you're working in text (which includes plain text files, GitHub markdown, and Git commit messages by default), Atom will automatically try to check your spelling.

-Any misspelled words will be highlighted (by default with a dashed red line beneath the word) and you can pull up a menu of possible corrections by hitting <kbd class="platform-mac">Cmd+Shift+;</kbd><kbd class="platform-windows platform-linux">Ctrl+Shift+;</kbd> (or by choosing "Correct Spelling" from the right-click context menu or from the Command Palette).
+Any misspelled words will be highlighted (by default with a dashed red line beneath the word), and you can pull up a menu of possible corrections by hitting <kbd class="platform-mac">Cmd+Shift+;</kbd><kbd class="platform-windows platform-linux">Ctrl+Shift+;</kbd> (or by choosing "Correct Spelling" from the right-click context menu or from the Command Palette).

 ![Checking your spelling](../../images/spellcheck.png)